 SEC542.5: Web Penetration Testing and Ethical Hacking: Exploitation

-On the fifth day we will launch actual exploits against real-world applications, building on the previous three steps, expanding our foothold within the application, and extending it to the network on which it resides.
-As penetration testers, we will specifically focus on ways to leverage previously discovered vulnerabilities to gain further access, highlighting the cyclical nature of the four-step attack methodology.
+On the fifth day we will launch actual exploits against real-world applications.
+In this component, we will build upon the previous three steps, expanding our foothold within the application and extending that to the network on which it resides.
+As penetration testers, we will specifically focus on ways that we can leverage previously discovered vulnerabilities to gain further access, highlighting the cyclical nature of our four-step attack methodology.

-During our exploitation, we will use tools such as the Burp Suite and Paros Proxy to help craft exploits against real-world applications like Wordpress and AWStats.
+During our exploitation, we will use tools such as the Burp Suite and Paros Proxy to assist us in crafting exploits against real-world applications like Wordpress and AWStats.
 We will launch an SQL injection attack against Wordpress, intercepting real transactions and modifying them.
-We will use cross-site scripting attacks against phpMyAdmin and phpBB to steal cookies and sessions from other users.
+We will use Cross-Site Scripting attacks against phpMyAdmin and phpBB to steal cookies and sessions from other users.

-We will also explore the use of attack frameworks, such as AttackAPI and Browser Exploitation Framework (BeEF).
-We will discuss how the frameworks can help strengthen our testing process, gain access to browser history, port scan internal networks and search for other vulnerable web applications through zombie browsers.
+We are also going to explore the use of attack frameworks, such as AttackAPI and BeEF.
+We will discuss how the frameworks can assist us in our testing process, gaining access to browser history, port scanning internal networks, and searching for other vulnerable Web applications through zombie browsers.

 We will also explore multiple exploit attacks.
-Students will build complex attack series to gain much greater access within the web applications.
+This is where the student will build complex attack series to gain much greater access within the Web applications.
 By fully uncovering vulnerabilities within applications using the same resources as attackers, we can provide organizations with the best assessment possible.

 CPE/CMU Credits: 6

-- Discussing using zombies to port scan or attack internal networks
+- Discuss using zombies to port scan or attack internal networks

-- Leveraging attacks to gain access to the system
+- Leverage the attacks to gain access to the system

-- How to pivot our attacks through a web application
+- Learn how to pivot our attacks through a Web application

-- Understanding methods of interacting with a server through SQL injection
+- Understand methods of interacting with a server through SQL injection

 SEC542.6: Web Penetration Testing and Ethical Hacking: Capture the Flag

-On day six of the course students will be placed on a network and given the opportunity to complete an entire penetration test.
-The goal of this Capture the Flag event is for students to explore the techniques, tools and methodology they have learned over the last five days.
+During day six of the class students will be placed on a network and given the opportunity to complete an entire penetration test.
+The goal of this capture the flag event is for the students to explore the techniques, tools, and methodology they have learned over the last five days.
 They will be able to use these ideas and methods against a realistic intranet application.
-At the end of the day, students will provide a verbal report of the findings and methodology they followed to complete the test.
+At the end of the day, they will provide a verbal report of the findings and methodology they followed to complete the test.

-Students will be provided with a virtual machine that contains the SamuraiWTF web penetration testing environment.
-They will be able to use this both in the class and when they return to their jobs after completing the course.
+Students will be provided with a virtual machine that contains the SamuraiWTF Web penetration testing environment.
+They will be able to use this both in the class and after leaving and returning to their normal jobs.

 CPE/CMU Credits: 6